davidtchiu/davidtchiu.github.io/teaching/cs161/lab10.boulders/index.md

 #### Student Outcomes

 - To work with file handling in Java
-- To deal with HashMaps in Java
 - To deal with String parsing
+- Practice with loops and lists

 #### Required Files